invisible-college/statebus/README.md

 React.renderComponent(...data...)  // Render the component (a loading indicator at first)
 ```

-But even while the full data loads, ActiveREST will hold onto the
+But even while the full data loads, Nervous will hold onto the
 previous `?no_body` data, and the section's `render_loading()`
 function can take advantage of it by just checking if the summary info
 is in the cache, and using it if so: